GCLS$^2$: Towards Efficient Community Detection Using Graph Contrastive Learning with Structure Semantics: Experimental Evaluation

-\textbf{Default Parameters:} For every experiment, each model was first trained in an unsupervised manner.
-We employed 2-layers GCN in the graph contrastive learning phase, epochs set to 1000, the optimizer used Adam, and the learning rate was 5$e$-4.
-We selected the hyperparameters with the best experimental results as the default hyperparameters.
-The temperature parameter $\tau$ was set to 1, and the structure semantic encoder dimension $d$ was fixed to 32.
-In the community detection phase, we employed a 2-layer GCN for training, epochs set to 500, nodes of each dataset were divided into a training set, validation set, and testing set in the proportion of 8:1:1, and all models were set with an early stop strategy.
+\textbf{Default Parameters:} For every experiment, each model is first trained in an unsupervised manner.
+During the graph contrastive learning phase, we employ the SSS encoder with 500 epochs, using the Adam optimizer and a learning rate of 5$e$-4.
+We select the hyperparameters with the best experimental results as the default hyperparameters.
+Specifically, the temperature parameter $\tau$ is set to 1, the structure semantic encoder dimension $d$ is set to 32, and the partition size $p$ is set to 256.
+In the community detection phase, we employ a 2-layer GCN for training, with 500 epochs.
+The nodes of each dataset are divided into a training set, a validation set, and a testing set in a proportion of 8: 1: 1, and all models are set with an early stop strategy.

-We ran all the experiments on a PC with an NVIDIA RTX 3090 GPU and 24 GB memory.
-All algorithms were implemented in Python and executed with Python 3.11 interpreter.
-The datasets and models are in the supplementary material.
+We run all the experiments on a PC with an NVIDIA RTX 4090 GPU and 24GB of memory.
+All algorithms are implemented in Python and executed with the Python 3.11 interpreter.